Becoming a Trusted Advisor Through Communication.

-Whether the client prefers Skype, text message or good old telephone calls, maintaining personal communication is vital to providing higher levels of value and becoming a trusted advisor.
-By maintaining regular communication with the client, the accountant can build comfort and trust with the client while educating the client to avoid the examples mentioned above.
+Whether the client prefers Skype, text messages or good old telephone calls, maintaining personal communication is vital to providing higher levels of value and becoming a trusted advisor.
+By maintaining regular communication with the client, the accountant can build comfort and trust with the client while educating the client to avoid the abovementioned examples.

 Trust – Built Through Communication

 We use the tools mentioned in this article, and others, to communicate with our clients regularly.
 We do this to build and reinforce good habits and processes, to develop knowledge and understanding, and to create comfort and trust with the client.